 Finland has participated in international peacekeeping starting from the 1950s.
 At the moment, Finland is contributing to eleven military crisis management or military observer operations.

-In terms of geography, the key areas are the Middle East, Afghanistan and Africa.
+In terms of geography, the key areas are the Middle East and Africa.

 Finland participates in crisis management operations led by the UN, the EU and NATO.
 In addition to the above, Finland may decide to take part in military crisis management operations implemented by different groups of countries.